 Think incredible trick shot videos have nothing to do with helping kids in poverty?
 Think again!
 Basketball trick shot masters and all round good guys How Ridiculous have been Compassion Ambassadors for years.
-Late last year, they travelled to the Philippines to shoot hoops with their sponsored children and witness the work of Compassion firsthand.
-The Australian Christian Channel came along for the ride to share the experience.
+Late last year, they traveled to the Philippines to shoot hoops with their sponsored children and witness the work of Compassion firsthand and film the experience.

 13 May, 2015

 “I’d encourage anyone to read the words of Jesus and to be challenged by His call for us,” says Brett Stanford.
 “We’re not here to live for ourselves, we’re here to live for Him and His glory and in order to do that, we need to be all about the things He cares for: a love and a compassion for people.”

 Since 2010, How Ridiculous’ videos of their jaw-dropping trick shots have racked up more than 15 million views on YouTube.
 Their incredible stunts (which have made the news worldwide) have broken several Guinness World records, including the record for the ‘greatest height from which a basketball is shot’—a massive 91 metres.

 After the boys came g back from the Philippines, we had the opportunity to sit down and chat with Derek Herron about his experiences.